ClassNK releases new PrimeShip-HULL (HCSR) software

 The report creation function has been improved and an arbitrary model view for evaluated fatigue hotspots can now be added to the report.

-PrimeShip-HULL (HCSR) Ver.7.0.0 was developed by ClassNK to offer the industry the highest level of support in the design of safer ships compliant with CSR BC & OT.
+PrimeShip-HULL (HCSR) Ver.7.0.0 was developed by ClassNK to offer the industry the highest level of support in the design of safer ships compliant with CSR BC & OT.0 Links

 Другие новости по темам: ClassNK